aviemet/useInertiaForm/README.md

 [Here is a codesandbox with usage examples for all hooks and components](https://codesandbox.io/s/useinertiaform-examples-0so45f)

-If you encounter a bug, please try to reacreate it with a fork of the codesandbox below and submit it with the issue.
-I don't have much time to address issues, so seeing an actual recreation can really help me identifiy if it's something I should look into.
+If you encounter a bug, please try to recreate it with a fork of the codesandbox below and submit it with the issue.
+I don't have much time to address issues, so seeing an actual recreation can really help me identify if it's something I should look into.

 ## Quickstart